Skip to content

 from micromegas.flightsql.client import FlightSQLClient

-# Connect to remote server with authentication
+# Recommended: Connect with OIDC authentication (automatic token refresh)

 client = FlightSQLClient(